 What will the project do?

-This project will create a range of resources and publications for different audiences.
-These will eventually include:
+This project has created a range of resources and publications for different audiences.
+These include:

-- a new collection of oral history recordings, made freely available to researchers, students and the general public
+- a new collection of oral history interviews and recordings, made freely available to researchers, students and the general public

 - a resource map to support other researchers of experimental performance